 - tell your doctor what herbal products you are taking, especially St. John's wort.
 You should not take St. John's wort during your treatment with ledipasvir and sofosbuvir.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking ledipasvir and sofosbuvir, call your doctor.
+If ledipasvir and sofosbuvir is used in combination with ribavirin, be sure to read information about pregnancy precautions in the ribavirin monograph.

 What special dietary instructions should I follow?